monetha/platform-on-quorum-ami/README.md

 This is a playground environment of [Monetha Platform](https://monetha.io/platform) running on Quorum blockchain using Raft consensus protocol (based on [Quorum 7 nodes example](https://github.com/jpmorganchase/quorum-examples/tree/master/examples/7nodes)).

-This AMI allows you to jump straight into building apps using Monetha's [verifiable-data SDK](https://github.com/monetha/reputation-js-sdk), as described in our [guide to identity and data management on Quorum](https://blog.monetha.io/guide-quorum-digital-identity/).
+This AMI allows you to jump straight into building apps using Monetha's [verifiable data SDK](https://github.com/monetha/js-verifiable-data), as described in our [guide to identity and data management on Quorum](https://blog.monetha.io/guide-quorum-digital-identity/#Create).

 The scripts in this repository build an AWS [AMI image](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) that allows you to launch a pre-configured [EC2 instance](https://aws.amazon.com/ec2/) with all of the needed tools inside.